 “Mindfulness-Based Stress Reduction completely changed my life.
 Once I could observe my anxious brain, I had so much more control over my response.
 Now I observe when I’m ruminating about the past or worrying about the future and remind myself to take a breath and bring my attention to what’s in front of me.
 Generally, I’m far presently more okay than my anxiety tells me I am, so doing this helps me feel much better.” -S

 What is Mindfulness?

-Mindfulness is the practice of bringing all of our awareness to the present moment in a way that expands our consciousness and heightens our awareness of our emotional, cognitive, and physical experiences.
+Mindfulness is the practice of bringing all of our awareness to the present moment.
+It heightens our awareness of our emotional, cognitive, and physical experiences.

 When practicing mindfulness, a person focuses their attention on emotions, thoughts, sensations, and the surrounding environment in an accepting and non-judgmental way.

-This is often easier than it sounds, and does not require you to stay still and silent.
-Many people choose to practice mindfulness with a “crutch”—for example, a coloring book, music, play-doh, or other activities that pleasantly engage the senses.
-While using “crutches,” one can practice brief periods of observing the sensations they inspire.
-They might notice new thoughts, judgements, or distractions, and then practice gently drawing their attention back to the activity.
-Using “crutches” to practice mindfulness typically makes it easier to practice without them later on.
+This is often easier than it sounds, and does not require you to stay still.
+Many people choose to practice mindfulness with a “crutch”—for example, a coloring book, music, play-doh, or other activities that engage the senses.

 There are a number of different evidence-based mindfulness treatments.

 Neuroimaging shows that after just 6 weeks of daily, 30 minute mindful practice, brain areas related to learning, memory, emotion regulation, “self-referential processing, and perspective taking” measurably change to become larger and denser.